What are the changes to the rules for Travel players to participate in the Rec Soccer Program?

 Of the 7,600 players in Rec and Travel, 239 players play both Rec and Travel at 5th grade and above (101 girls and 138 boys).
 These players will be directly impacted.
-Other players may be indirectly impacted due to loss of team members and potentially coaches.
+Other players may be indirectly impacted due to the loss of team members and potentially coaches.

 Why are rule changes being adopted?

 The rule change proposes to address three main issues:

 - Travel players participating on a Rec team can change team dynamics, and/or result in unevenly matched games, impacting the experience and development of the Rec players.